Protocols

 Treating the closest node as a single target of push sync is fragile.
 If this peer has a badly-performing blockchain backend, slow or incomplete connectivity or is malicious, it may not spread the chunk and/or does not respond with a receipt.

-In-neighbourhood retries are ideally avoided because such retries might cause the downstream timeouts to expire.
+In-neighborhood retries are ideally avoided because such retries might cause the downstream timeouts to expire.

 It should be noted that the pull sync protocol (may?) remedies this problem with a small time-delay.

-Multiplexing: early replication within neighbourhood
+Multiplexing: early replication within neighborhood

-The first node in the push sync forward chain that falls within the neighbourhood acts as multiplexer, i.e., it forwards the request to a number of closest nodes and responds with a self-signed receipt.
+The first node in the push sync forward chain that falls within the neighborhood acts as multiplexer, i.e., it forwards the request to a number of closest nodes and responds with a self-signed receipt.

 Thus in achieving retrievability and security via early replication, we do not critically rely on the closest node to be available any more.